archibaldmilton/Girellu/README.md

 "src" is the repository's media/documentation folder.

 **Why host on GitHub?**
-* Avoids community feuds (Discord servers, RaceDepartment, etc)
+* Avoid community feuds (Discord servers, RaceDepartment, etc)
 * Easier to host
 * Quicker to host